 Press the “Windows+R” key, and hit enter.
 Type “diskmgmt.msc” and hit enter again.

-Step 2: As you can see, when I right-click on the C drive, the ‘Extend volume’ option is greyed out.
+2: As you can see, when I right-click on the C drive, the ‘Extend volume’ option is greyed out.

 This is because there is no unallocated space right next to the C drive.

-You can do this by creating an unallocated space next to the C drive.
-Although, I would not recommend it.
-As you can see that there is a system recovery partition right next to the C drive.
-It is never recommended to delete the system recovery partition.
+You can create unallocated space next to the C drive by deleting “Recovery Partition“.
+However, It is never recommended to delete the system recovery partition.

 Creating Free Space

-Step 1: Open disk management, and click on the partition next to the C drive(not the system recovery partition).
+1: Open disk management, and click on the partition next to the C drive(not the system recovery partition).

-Step 3: Click on ‘Yes’ on the warning message.
+3: Click on ‘Yes’ on the warning message.

-Step 4: Now you can see that the partition has free space.
+4: Now you can see that the partition has free space.
 Again right-click on it.

-Step 5: Finally, click on ‘Delete partition’ once again.
+5: Finally, click on ‘Delete partition’ once again.

 Deleting System Recovery Partition